lewisandclark/navigations_monitor/README.md

 ## Usage

-Once you have everything installed it should simply begin working.
+Once you have everything installed and configured it should simply begin working.
 (You might have to wait a few minutes if you have application caching in place.)

 ## Developers